-For more than 30 years, Mansfield Community & Voluntary Service (Mansfield CVS) has supported local voluntary and community organisations, helping to improve the quality of people’s lives in Mansfield and district.
+For almost 40 years, Mansfield Community & Voluntary Service (Mansfield CVS) has supported local voluntary and community organisations, helping to improve the quality of people’s lives in Mansfield and district.

-MCVS is an infrastructure organisation that has been supporting the community and voluntary sector in Mansfield for over 30 years.
+MCVS is an infrastructure organisation that has been supporting the community and voluntary sector in Mansfield for almost 40 years.
 Our mission is ‘To support a thriving and independent community and voluntary sector in Mansfield and District’.
 We help improve the quality of life of local people by assisting organisations, volunteers and voluntary groups to contribute to the social, economic and community development of Mansfield.

-MCVS is an infrastructure organisation that has been supporting the community and voluntary sector in Mansfield for over 30 years.
+MCVS is an infrastructure organisation that has been supporting the community and voluntary sector in Mansfield for almost 40 years.
 Our mission is ‘To support a thriving and independent community and voluntary sector in Mansfield and District".

 History of our Organisation